-Pain relieving medication is given via a pump into the drip in your hand.
-You will be able to control your medication by pressing a button.
-Alternatively your nurse can control your medication if she feels your pain is not controlled.
-Again, the dosage is set so there is no risk of overdosing or addiction.
+You may be given a PCA for pain relief immediately after your surgery.
+This is pain relieving medication which is given via a pump into the drip in your hand.
+You are able to control the amount you receive by pressing a button.
+The dosage is set so there is no risk of overdosing or addiction.